Expensify/Bedrock/plugins/Jobs.md

 * `data` (optional) - Any arbitrary JSON blob that contains parameters needed to run this particular job.
 * `firstRun` (optional) - The time/date on which to run this job the first time, in "YYYY-MM-DD [HH:MM:SS]" format.
 Defaults to the current time.
 * `repeat` (optional) - Description of how this job should repeat (see ["Repeat Syntax"](#repeat-syntax) below)
 * `retryAfter` (optional) - RetryAfter uses the same SQLite datetime modifiers as mentioned in `repeat`.
 This effectively is a timeout for how long we wait until we assume a job was lost. *Note:* `retryAfter` cannot be combined with `repeat` or `unique`.
+I think there's also some restriction on how it can be used in parent/child jobs.

 ### Return Value